Measuring the Unmeasurable? Systematic Evidence on Scale Transformations in Subjective Survey Data: Systematic evidence from WellBase

+We estimate two versions of Equation (\ref{eq:reversal_prob}): one without and one with the logged t-statistic.
+We treat the t-statistic differently because, unlike the other variables, which reflect researchers’ design choices, it is an outcome of those choices that is not directly controlled.
+We include it to test whether the observed negative association between statistical significance and reversal risk (Panel (B), Figure \ref{fig:sign_rev}) continues to hold.

-Conditional upon the possibility of a sign reversal for a given estimate, we further estimate the following via OLS:
+Conditional on the possibility of a sign reversal for a given estimate, we further estimate the following via OLS:

-Equation (\ref{eq:reversal_cost}) mirrors Equation (\ref{eq:reversal_prob}) but uses the minimum cost $C$ needed for a sign reversal as the dependent variable.
+Equation (\ref{eq:reversal_cost}) mirrors Equation (\ref{eq:reversal_prob}) but uses the minimum $C$ needed for a sign reversal as the dependent variable.
 Comparing Equations (\ref{eq:reversal_prob}) and (\ref{eq:reversal_cost}) enables us to assess whether the probability of reversal and the ease of achieving it share common determinants.
-In both types of regressions, we cluster standard errors at the regression–paper ($r \times p$) level.
-Continuous independent variables are standardized using the means and standard deviations reported in Table 1.
+In both analyses, we cluster standard errors at the regression–paper ($r \times p$) level.
+Continuous independent variables are standardised using their means and SDs reported in Table \ref{tab:wellbase_description}.